brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**The Calculating Stars** — Mary Robinette Kowal

+This is an interesting alternate history where a disaster changes the fate of the planet, and accelerates the space race.
+Unfortunately, no disaster can change the rampant misogyny and racism of the men in power in this world.
+The protagonist, Dr. York, is a calculator, and dreams of being an astronaut, after years of flying planes as a WASP.
+I’m excited to read the sequel, but so many of the scenes of men being jerks to everyone else were pretty frustrating.

 **Exhalation: Stories** — Ted Chiang

 Chiang is one of the only authors I’ve read that truly puts the “speculative” into speculative fiction.
 Combining a curiosity about math, physics, and philosophy, Exhalation’s stories show a very adept storyteller playing with quite a few ideas.
 Each story is so different, and yet similarly great.
 I really hope Chiang writes a novel at some point, because I want to roam around his world’s for much longer.